wingkeet/ask/README.md

 Type `npm start` or `node main.js` on the command line for a simple demo.

 ### Text Terminal Color Support
-Colors may be specified using:
+Internally, text terminal colors are displayed using ANSI escape codes.
+However, the `ask` function hides all the gory details from the developer and therefore colors may be specified using:
 - A `number` (8-bit color; e.g. `{ color: 6 }` for cyan), or
 - A `string` (24-bit RGB color; see below for details)